 Is it Illegal to Work 'Off the Clock?'

-Whether it's an ambitious employee staying late to finish a project or a worker required to come in early to help set up a worksite, "off the clock" work, work that is unpaid or doesn't count toward overtime, is often illegal.
-The Fair Labor Standards Act (FLSA), which applies to most workers, requires that employees be paid overtime when working beyond 40 hours a week for all work done for their employers.
+Whether an ambitious employee stays late to finish a project or a worker is required to come in early to help set up a worksite, off-the-clock work — work that is unpaid or doesn't count toward overtime — is often illegal.
+The Fair Labor Standards Act (FLSA), an important federal employment law that applies to most workers, requires that employers compensate employees with overtime pay when working more than 40 hours a week.

 The Fair Labor Standards Act

-Off the clock work can take a variety of forms and can even include work done offsite.
-Common examples of off the clock work include allowing or requiring:
+Off-the-clock work can take various forms and can even include work done offsite.
+Common examples of off-the-clock work include allowing or requiring:

-- Unpaid 'administrative' work, like completing paperwork, meeting with management, reviewing patient charts or undergoing training done on an employee's own time
+- Unpaid administrative work, like completing paperwork, meeting with management, reviewing patient charts, or undergoing training done on an employee's time

 - Unpaid rework, such as when an employee is asked to redo a project or correct errors without pay

 - Waiting for work when none is immediately available.
-Time between assignments or time in which the employee is required or allowed to wait for a task count as work which must be paid.
+The time between assignments or time the employee is required or allowed to wait for a task counts as work that must be paid.

 It's often illegal to work off the clock.
-If you're an employee who has been working off the clock, an attorney may be able to help you file a claim for back pay, understand whether you're covered by the FLSA or answer your questions about your rights as a worker.
-You can find out more today by speaking with an employment lawyer in your jurisdiction.
+If you're an employee who has been working off the clock, an attorney may be able to help you file a claim for back pay, understand whether you're covered by the FLSA, and answer your questions about your rights as a worker.
+You can learn more by speaking with an employment lawyer in your jurisdiction.